Arusekk/arusekk.github.io/content/posts/thoughts-on-opinions.md

 >
 > — And *that* is your opinion!

-A good hint that some 'fact' in, in fact, an opinion, might be that people don't so universally agree about it.
+A good hint that some 'fact' is, in fact, an opinion, might be that people don't so universally agree about it.

 Beware, there is some heavy symbolism ahead!